 Does your project need approval by UL, ETL, CSA or even the FDA?

-Will you handle the approval process or would you prefer your contract manufacturer do that?
+Will you handle the approval process, or would you prefer your manufacturing partner do that?
 It’s best for you to know if agency approval will be required at the start.
 You do not want additional time or cost added as you get your products to market.

 Raw materials, like wholesale supplies, have lower prices as the volume increases.
 The higher your Estimated Annual Usage (EAU), the lower the price.
 120,000 pieces per year will be cheaper than 12,000 per year.

 A second factor in volume is Minimum Order Quantity (MOQ).
 For example, electronic components typically come in reels of 5,000.
 If you only need 4,000 for your custom project, the cost of the additional 1,000 needs to be considered.

 Cost of Quality